populse/populse_mia/docs/source/documentation/pipeline_manager.rst

 Populse_MIA's Pipeline Manager
 ==============================

-This page is a user guide for Populse_MIA's Pipeline Manager, a tool to build and run processing pipelines in a graphical way.
+This page is a user guide for Populse_mia's Pipeline Manager, a tool to build and run processing pipelines in a graphical way.

 Tab presentation
 ----------------